scenerystack/community/docs/reference/api/scenery/Node.md

 Calls the callback with an HTMLImageElement that contains this Node's subtree's visual form.
 Will always be asynchronous.
-@deprecated - Use node.rasterized() for creating a rasterized copy, or generally it's best to get the data
+@deprecated - Use rasterized() for creating a rasterized copy, or generally it's best to get the data
               URL instead directly.

 @param callback - callback( image {HTMLImageElement}, x, y ) is called